t-madhaw/Market-Regime-Analysis-using-Hidden-Markov-Models/README.md

 Regime-based strategies outperform unconditional buy-and-hold on a risk-adjusted basis.
 The Q-learning approach yields a smoother allocation policy than static thresholds, capturing nonlinear boundaries between optimism and caution.

-📚 References
-Hamilton, J.D.
-(1989).
-A New Approach to the Economic Analysis of Nonstationary Time Series and the Business Cycle.
-Econometrica.
-Kim, C. (1994).
-Dynamic Linear Models with Markov Switching.
-Journal of Econometrics.
-Rabiner, L. (1989).
-A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition.
-Proceedings of the IEEE.